graipher/weather-exporter-rs/README.md

 ## Exposed metrics

-Temperature, pressure, humidity and last update time.
+Temperature, pressure, humidity, dew point (approximated) and last update time.

 # How to run